-We obtained Management's Discussion & Analysis prior to the date of this auditor's report.
+We obtained the Company's Management Discussion and Analysis prior to the date of this auditor's report.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact in this auditor's report.
 We have nothing to report in this regard.